-The nominations committee is chaired by the independent chairman of the board.
-In terms of its charter, the committee considers board effectiveness and succession planning, and recommends candidates for board vacancies based on skill, experience and the need to ensure diversity and balance in the composition of the board.
-The committee comprises of three non-executive directors, the majority of whom are independent.
-The chief executive officer attends committee meetings by invitation.
+The nominations committee is chaired by the Issuer's independent chair of the Board.
+In terms of its charter, the Committee considers Board effectiveness, the composition of the Board and the respective Board Committees as well as succession planning at a Board level and the rotation of directors.
+It makes recommendations to the Board should vacancies occur and/or a need to enhance the Board's skills set as a collective.
+The Committee comprises of three non-executive directors, the majority of whom are independent.
+The chief executive officer attends Committee meetings by invitation.